DendiLBN/bookApp/README.md

 My main goal in creating this app was to build a functional version of an online store with essential features, including:

-- User registration and email confirmation,
+- User registration,
-- Password reset,
 - User login,
-- Adding and removing items from the shopping cart,
-- Viewing transaction history and purchase details,
+- Password reset & reminder.
 - Searching items by category or keywords,
-- Admin capabilities to manage user information, review transactions, and modify the store inventory.

 ---

 ## Technologies and libraries